Chapter 20: Plans

 “Where do we find him?”

-“Don’t know where, but how,” she answered.
+“Don’t know where, but how,” she said.
 “Across the West River, there’s an inn.
 If we stay there, a knight will find us.”
 She covered her face with her hands, shaking and crying.
-When she could talk again, she continued.
-“I’ve no money.
-My husband will reward you once he comes.”

 They made camp after passing Fort Road, hiding the wagon as far into the woods as they could.
 They had food and bedrolls for each of them.

-The two men slept on the ground, while she slept in the wagon behind the potatoes.
+The two men slept on the ground while she slept in the wagon behind the potatoes.
 Or tried to.
-Each time she dozed off a noise woke her.
-Her thoughts raced.
-Eventually, exhaustion overcame her.

 Lady Melazera barged into her husband’s bedchamber.
 “Gaelib!”
 But he wasn’t there.
 Exasperated, she paced back and forth across the thick sanguine carpet, shrieking out his name repeatedly.